 Head Start Jubilee A Success: The deacons are pleased to announce the Jubilee for the Head Start families was a big success.
 Thanks to everyone's donations and help, we were able to provide gift bags filled with hats, mittens, and books to over 27 families, meaning over 65 children!
 The children had fun on Saturday afternoon, December 14, making their own ornaments, attending a service in the sanctuary, and eating tons of goodies.
 Thank you to everyone who helped!

-Jubilee Easter - The Deacons are planning Easter Jubilee on Saturday, March 23, 2013.
 This program focuses on distributing food boxes containing a variety of fresh, canned and boxed food to senior citizens in our community.
 The congregation is invited to join in.
-In the past all food items were purchased but this year the Deacons are doing something a little different.
-Each week for four Sundays we are asking the congregation to contribute some of the non-perishable items.
-Please place items in the boxes by the coat racks.
-If you have questions or for more information please talk to Barbara Baker or any Deacon.
+Each week for four Sundays we ask the congregation to contribute some of the non-perishable items.
+Items should be placed in the boxes by the coat racks.
+For more information talk to Barbara Baker or any Deacon.

 More Information will be coming soon.
 Watch and listen for other ways you can help with Jubilee Easter.
 The Deacons thank you in advance for your support.

 Congratulations to all who donated winter clothing to our Mission project.
 The clothing you donated was beautiful!
 Very little of it needed cleaning.
 We delivered over two huge boxes to the Middle School for distribution -- coats, mittens, hats, boots, scarfs.
 Along with a similar project at SUNY Potsdam, collections were terrific.
 With the weather we've been having, the timing was perfect!
 We're confident that the Holiday Fund, with their new winter clothing gifts, and the SUNY/FPCP recycled clothing contributions have made everyone warmer this Winter!.